apptainer/apptainer-userdocs/build_a_container.rst

 -  URI beginning with **docker://** to build from Docker Hub
 -  URI beginning with **oras://** to build from an OCI registry that supports OCI Artifacts
+-  URI beginning with **ipfs://** to build from an IPFS cluster that supports CID images
 -  URI beginning with **library://** to build from the Container Library
 -  URI beginning with **shub://** to build from Singularity Hub
 -  path to an **existing container** on your local machine